 Using a hand cycle, Humanity & Inclusion Benin | © J. Cerda / HI

-From 1999 to 2002, Handicap International provided support to develop orthopaedic and functional rehabilitation services in Benin.
-The organisation then returned to the country in 2010 at the request of the Ministry of the Family and National Solidarity which asked it to deploy initiatives to control lymphatic filariasis, a highly disabling tropical disease.
-At the same time, Handicap International also launched a project to promote the rights of people with disabilities in Cotonou, the seat of the country's government.
+From 1999 - 2002, Humanity & Inclusion worked to support the development of orthopaedic and functional rehabilitation services in the country.
+The organisation then returned to the country in 2010, at the request of the Ministry of the Family and National Solidarity which asked them to deploy actions to control lymphatic filariasis, a highly disabling tropical disease.
+At the same time, Humanity & Inclusion also launched a project to promote the rights of people with disabilities in Cotonou, the seat of the country's government.

 Today, the organisation continues to implement projects to build on the progress already made towards improving the inclusion of people with disabilities.
-Training courses are held in the city of Cotonou for people with political and administrative responsibilities, to encourage them to think about the physical accessibility of buildings, the importance of translating official documents into braille, and of offering school places to children with disabilities.
-Support is also provided to Disabled People's Organisations to help them improve how they are structured and ensure their voices are heard when the local authorities take decisions.
+Training courses are held in the city of Cotonou for people with political and administrative responsibilities, to encourage them to think about the physical accessibility of buildings, the importance of translating certain documents into braille and of offering school places to children with disabilities.
+Support is also provided to Disabled People's Organisations to help them improve how they are structured and ensure their voices are heard when decisions are made by the local authorities.

-The stable democracy in Benin since 1990 has greatly benefited the country, but the economic situation is still precarious, with almost half of the population living in extreme poverty.
+Benin has benefited from a stable democracy since 1990, but the economic situation is still precarious: almost half of the population lives in extreme poverty;